SinTan1729/chhoto-url/README.md

 There's an (unofficial) Raycast extension maintained by @paranoidPhantom for shortening URLs efficiently using Chhoto URL.
 [You can get it from the Raycast extension store.](https://www.raycast.com/andrei_hudalla/chhoto)

-## OpenBSD package
+## FreeBSD port
-There's an (unofficial) FreeBSD package maintained by @jcpsantiago for installing Chhoto URL.
+There's an (unofficial) FreeBSD port maintained by @jcpsantiago for installing Chhoto URL.
 [You can take a look at it here.](https://tangled.sh/@jcpsantiago.xyz/freebsd-ports/tree/main/www/chhoto-url) Feel free to discuss any issues or suggestions in [#56](https://github.com/SinTan1729/chhoto-url/discussions/56).